coderefinery/train-the-trainer/content/teams.rst

 - **Exercise leaders** (aka helpers) assigned per team
 - Teams stay together during the whole workshop.
 - Learners can sign up either alone...
-- ... or they can sign up with **a pre-made team: people who know each.
+- ... or they can sign up with **a pre-made team**: people who know each.  "bring your own breakout room":

   - When two people in a work group learn a skill, uptake within the group is often much higher.
 Thus, we strongly encourage pre-made